SumoLogic/sumologic-otel-collector/docs/Migration.md

 #### Protocol and Port

 Protocol is defined by receiver type.
 For UDP use [udplogreceiver][udplogreceiver] and for TCP use [tcplogreceiver][tcplogreceiver].
-Port is defined by `listen_address`, for example to listen on port `6776` on all interfaces, use `listen_address: 0.0.0.0:6776`.
+Port can be set by `listen_address`, for example to listen on port `6776` on all interfaces, use `listen_address: 0.0.0.0:6776`.

-You can use multiple receivers with different names nad ports like in following example:
+You can use multiple receivers with different names nad ports like in the following example:

 ```yaml
 receivers: